gladly-team/next-firebase-auth/README.md

 We expect certain sensitive config values to be falsy on the client side (see the [config validation code](https://github.com/gladly-team/next-firebase-auth/blob/main/src/config.js)).
 This is a precaution to make sure developers aren't accidentally bundling something like their Firebase private key with client JS.

-To fix this, ensure the config setting is `undefined` on the client side (e.g. if you log it to your browser console).
-You can use Next's `.env` logic to set server-only variables.
+To fix this, ensure the config setting is `undefined` on the client side by logging it to your browser console.
+You can use Next's `.env` support to set server-only variables.
 Never use the `NEXT_PUBLIC*` prefix for any secret values.

 #### I get an "INVALID_CUSTOM_TOKEN" error when trying to get a refresh token.

-The package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server-side, and you're seeting an error in that request.
+This package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server-side.
+You're seeting an error in that request.

 To fix this, confirm that your `firebaseAdminInitConfig.credential.clientEmail` is correct.
 It should be the email paired with your Firebase private key.